syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 Change the color of the header on hovering by using the [headerHoverColor]( https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/headerHoverColor.html) property.

-N> This is applicable only for desktop platforms.
+N> This is applicable for web and desktop platforms.

 {% tabs %}
 {% highlight Dart %}